-Awarded the Georgia Writers Association best poem and best poetry manuscript awards in 1968, Barks has been featured in numerous anthologies of Southern poetry, including Georgia Voices, a University of Georgia Press collection of Georgia's finest writers.
-He has published widely throughout his career in poetry journals and his work has been anthologized in numerous collections of Southern poets, winning recognition such as the Southern Literary Review's Guy Owen Prize (1983) and the New England Review/Bread Loaf Quarterly prize for narrative poetry (1985).
+Barks won the Georgia Writers Association best poem and best poetry manuscript awards in 1968, and over his career his own original work has been featured in numerous anthologies of Southern poetry, including Georgia Voices, a University of Georgia Press collection of Georgia's finest writers.
+For more than fifty years, Barks has published widely in Anglo-American poetry journals.
+These poems are anthologized in numerous collections of Ameican poetry, and have been recognized with awards that include the Southern Literary Review's Guy Owen Prize (1983) and the New England Review/Bread Loaf Quarterly prize for narrative poetry (1985).

 Barks' selection of poems from his career, Winter Sky, was published by the University of Georgia Press in 2008, and in 2010, his rendering of one of Rumi's greatest works, Rumi: The Big Red Book: The Great Masterpiece Celebrating Mystical Love and Friendship was published.
 Over his long career he has published eleven collections of his own poetry, and twenty-two volumes of Rumi translations.

-In his eighties, Barks travels and reads infrequently following his second stroke in a decade.
-However, he continues to write poetry and work on translations of Rumi's monumental 50,000-line Masnavi.
+Now in his eighties, Barks travels and reads less frequently following his second stroke in a decade.
+However he continues to write poetry and work on translations of Rumi's monumental 50,000-line Masnavi.
 In September 2019 he joined a special tribute to the late poet Mary Oliver, in which he read poetry and led an audience that included former Secretary of State Hillary Clinton in a singalong of "Hey Good Lookin'" at New York City's 92nd Street Y.